 Two-strokes aren’t going anywhere, and here’s proof.
 The 2017 2-stroke buyer’s guide has almost 50 bikes, and many of them are all new this year.
-This list includes off-road and MX bikes, plus there are even more coming later in the trials category.
-Stay tuned.
+This list includes off-road and MX bikes.
+For an updated buyer’s guide of 2018 two-strokes, click here.

 BETA 250RR: $8499

 Beta has broken down the barrier between two-strokes and four-strokes by eliminating one of the defining differences.
 You no longer have to mix oil in the gas.
 All the Beta two-strokes have oil injection.
 Otherwise, it’s still the electric-start Italian two-stroke that is developing a following too large to be called a cult.

 This is the electric-start two-stroke that gave Cody Webb his first EnduroCross championship and continues to power riders like Kyle Redmond.
 It has oil-injection, Sachs suspension, an adjustable power valve and an FMF exhaust.
 The quality is excellent and the bike is easy to maintain, with features like the push-button seat removal.

 BETA 300 XTRAINER: $7299

 If you take the Beta 300RR and shrink it by about 10 percent, give it a smoother powerband that’s easier to use and aim it at tight trails, you have a bike that suits the best riders as well as beginners.
 The Xtrainer also has oil injection and top quality components.
 With most riders, the Xtrainer can clear 90 percent of the obstacles that a full trials bike can accomplish.

 Cobra got its start in 1993, and is a legitimate American motorcycle manufacturer, specializing in competition mini cycles.
 Now there are four different CX50s for different levels of riders.
 The Jr and the P3 have 10-inch wheels with a new frame for 2017.
 The big news is that the two little bikes have been upgraded to the new “Venom” series motor.